getcarina/getcarina.com/_troubleshooting/2016-02-09-troubleshooting-swarm-affinity.md

     Login Succeeded
     ```

 1. Build your custom image.
-Ensure that `<custom-image>` follows the required
-    external registry format of `/<registry>/<user>/<repo-name>:<tag>`, such as `quay.io/myuser/myimage`.

     ```
-    docker build --tag <custom-image> .
+    docker build --tag <registry>/<registry-user>/<custom-image> .
     ```

 1. Push the custom image to the registry.

     ```
-    docker push <custom-image>
+    docker push <registry>/<registry-user>/<custom-image>
     ```

-    Docker uses the image name to determine
+    Docker uses the image name to determine to which registry the image should be pushed.
-    to which registry the image should be pushes.
-For example, if the image name
-    starts with `quay.io`, the image will be pushed to quay.io.
+    For example, if the image name is `quay.io/myuser/myimage`, the image is pushed to the quay.io registry.

 1. Pull the custom image down to every segment in your cluster.

     ```
-    docker pull <custom-image>
+    $ docker pull <registry>/<registry-user>/<custom-image>
+    c44a-47ff-8f95-3af379443ce4-n3: Pulling <registry>/<registry-user>/<custom-image>... : downloaded
+    c44a-47ff-8f95-3af379443ce4-n2: Pulling <registry>/<registry-user>/<custom-image>... : downloaded
+    c44a-47ff-8f95-3af379443ce4-n1: Pulling <registry>/<registry-user>/<custom-image>... : downloaded
     ```

+    Docker uses the image name to determine from which registry the image should be pulled.
+    For example, if the image name is `quay.io/myuser/myrepo`, then each segment
+    in the cluster pulls the image from the quay.io registry.

 1. Run a docker container using the custom image.

     ```
-    docker run <custom-image>
+    docker run <registry>/<registry-user>/<custom-image>
     ```

 ### Use a private Docker registry
+In some cases, running your own private Docker registry directly on your cluster
+might be advantageous, especially when dealing with large images or images containing sensitive data.

 1. Follow the [Store private Docker registry images on Rackspace Cloud Files](https://getcarina.com/docs/tutorials/registry-on-cloud-files/)
     tutorial to set up a private Docker registry.

-1. Log in to the registry from the command line.
-Your credentials will be saved to `~/.docker/config.json`.
-    Replace `<registry-ip>:<registry-port>` with your private registry's IP address and port.

-    ```
-    $ docker login <registry-ip>:<registry-port>
-    Username: <registry-user>
-    Password: <registry-password>
-    Email: <registry-hub-email>
-    WARNING: login credentials saved in ~/.docker/config.json
-    Login Succeeded
-    ```

-    **Note**: You can configure a custom domain with your registry's IP address, and
-    run the registry service on port 80.
-Then you can simplify the login argument
-    `<regiery-ip>:<registry-port>` to `<custom-domain>`, such as `example.com`.

 1. Build your custom image.
-Ensure that `<custom-image>` follows the required
-    external registry format of `/<registry-ip>:<registry:port>/<repo-name>:<tag>`,
-    such as `172.99.73.114:5000/myimage`.

     ```
-    docker build --tag <custom-image> .
+    docker build --tag 127.0.0.1:5000/<registry-user>/<custom-image> .
     ```

-    **Note**: If you configured a custom domain for your registry,
-    then you can simplify `<custom-image>` to
-    `<custom-domain>/<repo-name>:<tag>`, such as `example.com/myimage`.

-1. Push the custom image to the registry.
+1. Push the custom image to your private registry.

     ```
-    docker push <custom-image>
+    docker push 127.0.0.1:5000/<registry-user>/<custom-image>
     ```

-    Docker uses the image name to determine
-    to which registry the image should be pushes.
-For example, if the image name
-    starts with `172.99.73.114:5000`, the image will be pushed to the private registry
-    located at that IP address and port.

 1. Pull the custom image down to every segment in your cluster.

     ```
-    docker pull <custom-image>
+    $ docker pull 127.0.0.1:5000/<registry-user>/<custom-image>
+    c44a-47ff-8f95-3af379443ce4-n3: Pulling 127.0.0.1:5000/<registry-user>/<custom-image>... : downloaded
+    c44a-47ff-8f95-3af379443ce4-n2: Pulling 127.0.0.1:5000/<registry-user>/<custom-image>... : downloaded
+    c44a-47ff-8f95-3af379443ce4-n1: Pulling 127.0.0.1:5000/<registry-user>/<custom-image>... : downloaded
     ```

+    Docker uses the image name to determine from which registry the image should be pulled.
+    For example, if the image name is `127.0.0.1:5000/myuser/myimage`,
+    then each segment in the cluster pulls the image from your private registry.

 1. Run a docker container using the custom image.

     ```
-    docker run <custom-image>
+    docker run 127.0.0.1:5000/<registry-user>/<custom-image>
     ```

 ### Resources